CERC Nordics

 Nottingham Trent University

 Sönnich is currently an Associate Professor on business transformation at the Nottingham Trent University.
 His postdoc was on business management and circular economy (Lund University), and PhD - in marketing and circular economy (Copenhagen Business School).
-He is the Course Director for MSc Business Transformation.
-Sönnich also lectures and serves as the module leader for Innovation & Business Transformation, Global Consultancy, and the Business Transformation Project.
+He is the Lead MSc Strategic Entrepreneurship and Innovation Management, Nottingham Business School.
+Sönnich also lectures and serves as the module leader for Innovation and Business Transformation, Entrepreneurial Operations and Circular Economy.
+He is member of the Advisory for Digital Innovation and Circular Economy (DICE) Network+.

 sonnich.sonnichsen@ntu.ac.uk